A combinatorial expansion of vertical-strip LLT polynomials in the basis of elementary symmetric functions: Applications and further directions

 \subsection{Hessenberg varieties}

-Hessenberg varieties have been studied since~\cite{MariProcesiShayman1992}.
-Recently unicellular LLT polynomials and chromatic quasisymmetric functions of unit-interval graphs have been connected to the graded Frobenius series of certain actions of the symmetric group on the equivariant cohomology rings of regular semisimple Hessenberg varieties~\cite{BrosnanChow2018,GuayPaquet2016}.
-Here we use more or less the notation of \cite{GuayPaquet2016}.
+Hessenberg varieties have been studied since the work of F.~De Mari, C.~Procesi, and M.~Shayman~\cite{MariProcesiShayman1992}.
+Following up a conjecture of J.~Shareshian and M.~Wachs, recently unicellular LLT polynomials and chromatic quasisymmetric functions of unit-interval graphs have been connected to the equivariant cohomology rings of regular semisimple Hessenberg varieties by P.~Brosnan and T.~Chow, and independently by M.~Guay-Paquet~\cite{BrosnanChow2018,GuayPaquet2016x}.
+Here we follow more or less the notation of \cite{GuayPaquet2016x}.